Portland Anarchists Are Rebelling Against the Lazy Government by Fixing Roads

 We drive these streets every day, and are often in near accidents from people swerving to avoid them.
 People have contacted us, saying that they have wrecked their bikes, or that they have gotten multiple flat tires.
 We waited around like everyone else, for the state to come in and fix the roads...
 We finally realized that the state is not going to do enough, on a timeframe that is reasonable.

 On the Portland Anarchist Road Care Facebook page, the organizers explain, "When faced with anarchism as a political theory," skeptics will often ask, "But who will fix the roads?"
-The activists are proving the haters wrong by taking a hypothetical political spat into the real world and also pushing back on the stereotype of anarchists being lazy.
+The activists are proving the haters wrong by taking a hypothetical political spat into the real world, and also pushing back on the stereotype of anarchists being lazy.
+(I reached out the Portland government to ask about these claims of "gross negligence" but didn't receive an immediate response.)

-Portland Anarchist Road Care told me that while it's not the ultimate goal of the project, it does hope to change negative public perception of anarchism: "We want people to learn about anarchy by participating in anarchist efforts, or by those efforts effecting them in the real world, not just through some media filter."
+Portland Anarchist Road Care told me that while it's not the ultimate goal of the project, they do hope to change negative public perception of anarchism: "We want people to learn about anarchy by participating in anarchist efforts, or by those efforts effecting them in the real world, not just through some media filter."

 Follow Eve Peyser on Twitter.